oscbyspro/Numberick/Sources/Numberick/Documentation.docc/Documentation.md

 ### 🏰 Fixed Width Integer

-Each type of ``NBKDoubleWidth`` has a fixed bit width, and so do its constituent parts.
-With this design comes a suite of operations for handling overflow and bit casting un/signed types.
+Each specialization of ``NBKDoubleWidth`` has a fixed bit width, and so do its halves.
+This design comes with a suite of overflow and bit-casting operations.

-Because it is split into halves, it is well suited for divide-and-conquer strategies.
-As such, it employs adaptations of A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and J. Ziegler's fast recursive division.
+The even partition also lends itself to divide-and-conquer strategies.
+As such, it uses A. Karatsuba's multiplication algorithm, as well as C. Burnikel's and
+J. Ziegler's fast recursive division.

 ### 📖 Trivial UInt Collection

 ``NBKDoubleWidth`` models a trivial `UInt` collection, where `UInt` is an unsigned machine word.
 Its `High` component must therefore be trivial and layout compatible with some machine word aggregate.
-This layout constraint makes it possible to access its machine words directly.
+This layout constraint enables direct access to its machine words.

 ```
 // Int256 and UInt256, as constructed on a 64-bit platform: